real-cpf/udspong/README.md

 + client register on server
 + client send message by server (route by client channel name)

+## Scheme
++ find key and end key, then slice
++ fixed type key and body len,then read by len

 > other is coming soon!